YOUR FLORENCE EXPERIENCE

 Autumn recipes: Necci, the cousins of Castagnaccio

-Autumn is the time for chestnuts, and Tuscan cuisine is full of dishes based on this highly nutritious ingredient, once an important source of sustenance for the poorest populations and especially for those who lived in the countryside.
+Autumn is the time for chestnuts, and in Tuscan cuisine there are many dishes based on this highly nutritious ingredient, once an important source of sustenance for the poorest populations and especially for those who lived in the countryside.

-Among the traditional Tuscan recipes that use chestnuts, the one best known is certainly that of Castagnaccio, but there is another one, very tasty, and even easier to prepare: Necci.
+Among the traditional Tuscan recipes that use chestnuts, the most reknown is certainly Castagnaccio, but there is another very tasty one and even easier to make: Necci.

 Necci are crepe-like scones, made with chestnut flour, water and a pinch of salt.
 Today Necci are considered desserts and are consumed with ricotta, honey or hazelnut cream.
 The original recipe, however, did not include sugar, because the neccio was born as a substitute for bread to accompany sausages and cheese.

 The peculiarity of this preparation lies in the way the batter was cooked.
-In the past, were used the so-called "testi", two long-handled cast iron plates in the middle of which the dough was poured.
-But there is a second cooking method, even more peculiar, and involves the use of terracotta testi.
-These terracotta discs were heated in the fireplace and then pulled out one by one and stacked alternating them with a layer of chestnut leaves, a layer of batter and other chestnut leaves.
-In this way the scones cooked slowly in the midst of the ardent discs.
+In the past, one would use the so-called "testi", two long-handled cast iron plates in between which the dough was poured.
+But there is a second cooking method, even more peculiar, that nvolves the use of terracotta testi.
+These are terracotta discs that were heated in the fireplace and then pulled out one by one and stacked alternating them with a layer of chestnut leaves, one of batter and another one of chestnut leaves.
+In this way the pancakes cooked slowly in the midst of the ardent discs.

 Nowadays, normal non-stick pans are used and Necci are cooked like crepes, but it is still possible to find on the market the original testi to prepare them in the traditional way.